10-21-BW-AnywhereFitness/build-week-backend-10-21/README.md

 ### [POST] /api/client/classes/:class_id-- creates a new class reservation
-    <summary> WHAT TO SEND </summary>
+WHAT TO SEND

 Don't need to send anything -- it will just need to be routed properly

-    <summary> WHAT YOU GET BACK </summary>
+WHAT YOU GET BACK

 class_registered_clients will increment by 1 each time a NEW CLIENT makes a class reservation.
 Each user will only be able to register for any 1 class once unless they delete their reservation and make a new one

 ```JSON